NZOI/NZOI.github.io/nzic/rules.md

 Breaching the rules will result in instant disqualification.

 Inappropriate behaviour involves being dishonest, taking advantage of our systems, or acting in a way that is not in the spirit of the competition.
 Behaviour is determined to be inappropriate by the contest administrator and will be dealt with at their discretion.
-The offending account may be deleted and the student may be disqualified.
+In particular, the NZIC is an individual competition and __collaboration between competitors is strictly forbidden__.
+The offending account(s) may be deleted and the student(s) may be disqualified.

 ### Eligibility